robblanco/robblanco.github.io/proofware.md

 certain guarantees to the programs they manipulate, such as correctness of translation or useful security properties.

+* Secure compilers protect compiled programs and the high-level invariants of their source languages against adversarial low-level code that may attempt to subvert those guarantees.
+We seek to develop such compilers and proof techniques for realistic languages, focusing in particular in compartmentalization techniques for systems languages such as C, and efficient enforcement based on hardware mechanisms, in particular micropolicy machines.

-* I have given plenty of thought to the proof assistant [Abella](http://abella-prover.org/), both in relatively self-contained but useful features and technical improvements, and in large, ongoing modifications to the kernel of the system.
-More broadly, I am working on the design of elegant and programmable tactical languages for proof automation, extending their applicability to the Coq proof assistant.
+* I have given plenty of thought to the internals of proof assistants, in particular to [Abella](http://abella-prover.org/), both in relatively self-contained but useful features and technical improvements, and in large, ongoing modifications to the kernel of the system.
+More broadly, I work on the design of elegant and programmable tactical languages for proof automation, extending their applicability to the Coq proof assistant.

 * Many smaller projects are directly related to the declared goal of ProofCert of universal production, communication (i.e., reuse) and checking (i.e.,